minorua/Qgis2threejs/README.md

 # Qgis2threejs plugin
 **version 0.6**

-Qgis2threejs plugin exports terrain data, map canvas image and optionally vector data into your web browser.
+Qgis2threejs plugin exports terrain data, map canvas image and vector data into your web browser.
 You can view 3D map image in web browser which supports WebGL.
-This plugin makes use of Three.js library (http://threejs.org)
+This plugin makes use of three.js library (http://threejs.org)

 # Usage